davidr-io/davidr-io.github.io/_drafts/cmu-bb-ph5.md

 Wonderful.

 Now that we know `input1 == 5` is the first key, the last step is to find out what `input2` should be.
-We can do this by viewing the memory of `local_174` after exiting the loop, since that's what `input2` should be.
+This can be done by viewing the memory of `local_174` after exiting the loop, since that's what `input2` should be.

-Dumping the memory, we can see our initial input of '10' at `[rbp+84h]` is being compared with '0x73' at, or 115 in decimal at `[rbp+24h]`.
+Dumping the memory, we find our initial input of '10' at `[rbp+84h]` is being compared with '0x73' at, or 115 in decimal at `[rbp+24h]`.

 ![final cmp dd rbp+84](/assets/CTF/CMU_BB/phase_5/final_cmp_dd_rbp84_with_input2.png)